858-926-7333

 I specialize in:

-• Supporting parents and caregivers who are coping with the stresses of supporting a child or an adult loved one.
-I am particularly passionate about helping parents of neurodivergent children as well as parents whose children who are experiencing psychiatric challenges like depression or bipolar disorder.
-It is also very important to me to be able to help caregivers of adults struggling with neurological disorders, including epilepsy and Parkinson’s Disease.
+Supporting parents and caregivers who are coping with the stresses of supporting a child or an adult loved one.
+I am particularly passionate about helping patients who are raising neurodivergent children or children who are experiencing psychiatric symptoms.
+It is also very important to me to be able to help caregivers of adults struggling with mental health challenges and neurological disorders, including epilepsy and Parkinson’s Disease.

 TRAINING AND QUALIFICATIONS